-Gifted students work under the direction of a gifted endorsed teacher to explore a challenge/subject of interest.
+Gifted students work under the direction of a gifted education endorsed teacher to explore a challenge/subject of interest.
 Students participate in self-initiated, teacher-directed, and approved courses of study in an area of interest as described in a written contract which is based on curriculum standards, research, and planned presentations.
 Independent study encourages student autonomy in planning, research, and problem-solving.

 The district may include students who are not identified as gifted, but who demonstrate exceptional ability and motivation in a particular content area.
-The local district must establish criteria and guidelines that identify gifted and regular education students who will be successful in directed study classes.
+The local district must establish criteria and guidelines that identify gifted and regular education students who will be successful in Directed Study classes.

-The gifted teacher assigned to supervise the directed program maintains close contact with the participating student(s) to ensure acceptable progress toward the student's individual learning goals which are based on the approved Georgia standards-based curriculum.
+The gifted education teacher assigned to supervise the Directed Study program maintains close contact with the participating student(s) to ensure acceptable progress toward the student's individual learning goals which are based on the approved Georgia standards-based curriculum.

-- One or two instructional segments per day may be counted at the gifted FTE weight for gifted students participating in the directed study program. - To earn gifted FTE funding for this model, the gifted program directed study teacher must have a GaPSC-approved gifted endorsement or be actively enrolled/participating in a gifted endorsement program and be assigned to supervise the directed study. - Each student in the directed study must have a contract which documents the

-- work to be completed, the learning goals for the student, the dates and amount of time the student will be working on the directed study, how the student's learning will be assessed, and the responsibilities of the gifted program directed study teacher and any other supporting teachers/staff working with the directed study. - To ensure adequate time for the gifted program directed study teacher to monitor and assist students participating in the directed study, he/she must be given one full period each day or its weekly equivalent during which he/she has only gifted education directed responsibilities (as determined by the local system) for every 15 students for whom he/she is supervising in the directed study.
+- 1. One or two instructional segments per day may be counted at the gifted FTE weight for gifted students participating in the directed study program. - 2.
+To earn gifted FTE funding for this model, the gifted education program Directed Study teacher must have a GaPSC-approved gifted endorsement or be actively enrolled/participating in a gifted endorsement program and be assigned to supervise the directed study. - 3.
+Each student in the directed study must have a contract which documents the work to be completed, the learning goals for the student, the dates and amount of time the student will be working on the directed study, how the student's learning will be assessed, and the responsibilities of the gifted education program directed study teacher and any other supporting teachers/staff working with the directed study. - 4.
+To ensure adequate time for the gifted education program Directed Study teacher to monitor and assist students participating in the directed study, the teacher must be given one full period each day or its weekly equivalent during which the teacher has only gifted education directed responsibilities (as determined by the local system) for every 15 students for whom the teacher is supervising in the directed study.